 For important background information, see:

-Tip: For many additional use cases relating to journal searches see the Publish or Perish Tutorial.
+Tip: For many additional use cases relating to author searches see the Publish or Perish Tutorial.

-- Enter the full [Microsoft Academic; Google Scholar] or partial [Google Scholar only] journal name in the Publication/Journal field;
+- Enter the journal's name in the Publication/journal field;

 - Click Lookup or press the Enter key.

 The program will now contact the data source in question to obtain the citations, process the list, and calculate the Citation metrics, which are then displayed in the Results list.
 The full list of results is also available for inspection or modifications and can be exported in a variety of formats.